Our goal is gender equality in movies and television shows.

 Then, show your support on social media so your friends know what to support too!

 Maybe you’re thinking, what good will that do?
 Well, higher box office and ratings numbers for women-driven movies and shows lead to more getting made.
-Also, more women in key positions behind the camera, lead to more women on screen, for more time, and in more positive depictions.
+Plus, more women in key positions behind the camera, lead to more women on screen, for more time, and in more positive depictions.

 We invite you to join us on our mission to see women better represented in television and movies.